 Say, for example, that you’re scoring a 32 on Math and a 25 on Reading.
 For most students, it would make sense to prioritize improving their Reading score over their Math score.
 If, however, you’re applying to a math-intensive program and your Reading score is close to the average scores of admitted students, it might make sense to prioritize getting a perfect score on Math before improving your Reading.

-Do some research on your top choices to help you figure out target score ranges for each section and use that to prioritize your ACT study content.
+Do some research on your top choices to help you figure out target score ranges for each section and use that to structure the content of your ACT study sessions.

 Consider ACT section retesting